India–Rwanda relations

-India–Rwanda relations are the foreign relations between India and Rwanda.
+India–Rwanda relations are the foreign relations between the Republic of India and the Republic of Rwanda.
 India is represented in Rwanda through its High Commission in Kigali which opened on 15 August 2018.
 Rwanda has been operating its High Commission in New Delhi since 1999 and appointed its first resident High Commissioner in 2001.

 History

-Rwanda opened its Embassy in New Delhi in 1999 and appointed its first resident Ambassador in 2001.
+Rwanda opened its embassy in New Delhi in 1999 and appointed its first resident ambassador in 2001.
 Although Rwanda had not been a British colony, it opted to become a member of the Commonwealth of Nations in 2009, and its diplomatic mission became a High Commission.
 India opened its High Commission in Kigali on 15 August 2018, and appointed Oscar Kerketta as its first resident High Commissioner to Rwanda.
 The Indian High Commission in Kampala, Uganda had previously been accredited to Rwanda.

-High level visits
+High-level visits

-Rwandan President Paul Kagame has visited India five times including 3 private visits and 2 state visits.
+Rwandan president Paul Kagame has visited India five times, including three private visits and two state visits.
 He made his first visit in December 2002 to receive an honorary doctorate from the Vellore Institute of Technology.
 He made his second visit in January 2009 to participate as the chief guest at the India-Africa Business Forum organised by the Federation of Indian Chambers of Commerce & Industry.
 Kagame visited New Delhi again in November 2014 to participate in the India Economic Forum, and also met with President Pranab Mukherjee during the visit.
 Kagame visited Gandhinagar, Gujarat in January 2017 to attend the Vibrant Gujarat summit, and met Prime Minister Narendra Modi on the sidelines of the summit.
 Kagame visited Delhi on 9-12 March 2018 to participate in the founding conference of the International Solar Alliance.

 Rwandan Prime Minister Bernard Makuza participated in the Vibrant Gujarat Summit in January 2011.
 He visited India again in October 2011 to explore new investment opportunities accompanied by a 25 member business delegation.
 In April 2012, Defence Minister Gen. James Kaberebe led a three-member delegation to India to attend DefExpo India 2012.
-He also met with his Indian counterpart and discussed possible future cooperation between the two countries in the field of defence.Speaker of the Parliament of Rwanda Rose Mukantabana attended the 7th Meeting of Women Speakers of Parliament held in New Delhi in October 2012.
+He also met with his Indian counterpart and discussed possible future cooperation between the two countries in the field of defence.
+Speaker of the Parliament of Rwanda Rose Mukantabana attended the 7th Meeting of Women Speakers of Parliament held in New Delhi in October 2012.
 Prime Minister Anastase Murekezi visited India in October 2015 to attend the 3rd India-Africa Forum Summit.

 During Vice-President Mohammad Hamid Ansari's 5-day visit to Rwanda in February 2017, the two countries signed agreements to set up an entrepreneurship development centre in Kigali, begin RwandAir flights to India, and mutually exempt visa requirements for diplomatic and official passport holders.
 Ansari also met with President Kagame, Prime Minister Anastase Murekezi, and President of the Rwandan Senate Bernard Makuza.
 Makuza visited India in July 2018, met with Vice-President Venkaiah Naidu and signed an MoU for cooperation between the Senate and the Rajya Sabha.